 - Sift flour and baking powder into the bowl and mix all together.
 Keep in the fridge to rest for 15 minutes.

-- Heat a large non-stick frying pan over medium-low heat.
+- Heat a large non-stick frying pan over medium-low heat (close to low).
 Dip a paper towel in oil and coat the bottom of the pan with the oil.
-The pan should be slightly oiled but shouldn’t be visible.
-That’s the secret to get nice texture on the surface of dorayaki.
-With a ladle, drop the batter from 6" (15 cm) above the pan to create 3" (8 cm) diameter pancakes.
-When you see the surface of the batter starting to bubble, flip over and cook the other side.
+Then remove the oil completely (that's the key for evenly golden brown dorayaki surface).
+With a ladle or a small measuring cup (I use a 4 Tbsp measuring cup), pour 3 Tbsp of the batter from 3" (7 cm) above the pan to create 3" (8 cm) diameter pancakes.
+When you see the surface of the batter starting to bubble, flip over and cook the other side (with my stovetop and frying pan, it takes 2 minutes, then 1.5 minutes on the other side).
 Transfer to a plate and cover up with a damp towel to prevent from drying.
+You do not need to oil the pan again.
 Continue making pancakes.

 - Make sandwich with red bean paste.
 Put more red bean paste in the center so the shape of dorayaki will be curved (middle part should be thicker).
 Wrap dorayaki with plastic wrap until ready to serve.